ebcamps1991/python-metrics/docs/docs/source/getting_started.rst

 What do we have here?
 ---------------------

-The materials of the workshop is in our `internal gitlab <https://gitlab .blueliv.net/python/workshops/metrics-basics>`_ and is all based on docker and docker-compose, so your first step will be to get sure that you already have installed and running both `docker` and `docker-compose`
+The materials of the example is in our `github <https://github.com/ebcamps1991/python-metrics>`_ and is all based on docker and docker-compose, so your first step will be to get sure that you already have installed and running both `docker` and `docker-compose`

-The basic infrastructure for this workshop is:
+The basic infrastructure for this example is:

 * An application with some basic instrumentation that is already publishing some very basic metrics.